All Episodes

 We have the capacity to, but we can't.

-Um, and well, actually, we don't have the capacity, and nor am I willing to risk any more of our national treasure because these idiot politicians are all gung-ho.
+And nor am I willing to risk any more of our national treasure because these idiot politicians are all gung-ho.

 They're all united.

-They're all let's let's we're going to war.
+They're all, let's, let's, we're going to war.

 Then they never fight those wars like Trump did against ISIS to win the war.

-And then they they politicize the war.
+And then they politicize the war.

-And well, how many times have I been saying never again?
+And how many times have I been saying never again can we ever go down that road again?

 So, but you know, I like the Reagan doctrine and the Trump doctrine as it relates to these conflicts.